shrutidharne/rms/README.md

 Success: If the update succeeds, the version number is incremented to 6.

 Conflict: If it fails, it means another moderator has already saved their changes and updated the version to 6.
 The system then returns a clear error to the second moderator: "This review was modified by someone else after you opened it.
 Please refresh the page and re-apply your changes."

 Analogy: Editing a Google Doc.
 You can both type, but if your changes clash, you get a notification and can see the other person's edits to resolve the conflict manually.

 Pros: Excellent performance and a good user experience for most web applications.
 It doesn't block users.

-Cons: Requires the user to perform a manual step (refreshing and re-applying) if a conflict occurs.
+Cons: Requires the user to perform a manual step if a conflict occurs.

 3. Message Queue (Kafka)
 How it works: Instead of saving directly to the database, every "publish" request is placed into an ordered line (a queue).
 A separate background process consumes these requests one by one, in the exact order they were received, and applies them to the database.